-Many JCC policies are published in Student Rights and Responsibilities, a handbook made available to all students via the College web site.
-Copies are also available at Student Services on the Jackson campus and all JCC locations, or by calling 517.796.8402.
+Many JCC policies are published in Student Rights and Responsibilities, a handbook made available to all students via the College web site and at orientation.
+Copies are also available at the bookstore.
 The following are summaries of administrative policies that relate directly to students.